joao-gueifao-924/Video-Stabilization/README.md

 This section provides a mathematical overview of the core concepts underlying the video stabilization system.
 It explains how camera motion is modeled and estimated using homography and more specifically rigid-body transformations, and describes the decomposition of these transformations into fundamental geometric parameters.
 Understanding these principles is essential for grasping how the stabilizer separates and selectively suppresses different types of camera movement.

+> **Note:** The following mathematical overview assumes that the reader is familiar with fundamental concepts in **Linear Algebra** (such as matrices, determinants, and matrix factorizations) and **Projective Geometry** (including homogeneous coordinates, projective transformations, and the geometric interpretation of homographies).
+A solid grasp of these topics is essential for understanding the derivations and parameterizations presented below.

 ### Homography Decomposition into fundamental parameters